Ferguson, Kentucky: Ferguson School

 Ferguson School opened in 1910 for grades 1–12 to serve the children of the town and the rural area just south and east.
 The high school fluctuated in enrollment from 100 to 150.
 The high school closed in 1968 and the elementary school in 1978.
 The property of the former school grounds is now the Ferguson Park, and the buildings house community center offices and recreational facilities.
-Ferguson students now attend Southwestern-Pulaski County High School.
+Ferguson students now attend Southwestern High School and Pulaski County High School.

 Geography

 The city is concentrated along Kentucky Route 1247 (Murphy Avenue), and stretches southward toward Kentucky Route 914.
 Ferguson is surrounded on the north, west, and south by the municipal boundaries of Somerset.
 The Cumberland River (Lake Cumberland) passes to the southwest.

 According to the United States Census Bureau, the city has a total area of 1.8 sqmi, all land.

 Demographics

 As of the census of 2000, there were 881 people, 360 households, and 249 families residing in the city.
 The population density was 504.6 PD/sqmi.
 There were 397 housing units at an average density of 227.4 /sqmi.
 The racial makeup of the city was 97.62% White, 1.02% African American, 0.34% Native American, 0.45% Asian, and 0.57% from two or more races.
 Hispanic or Latino of any race were 0.23% of the population.